hosseinmoein/DataFrame/README.md

 sys   2m3.451s
 ```
 <B>The interesting part:</B><BR>
-1. Pandas script, I believe, is entirely implemented in Numpy which is in C.<BR>
+1. Pandas script, I believe, is entirely implemented in Numpy which is in C.
-2. In case of Pandas, allocating memory + random number generation takes almost the same amount of time as calculating means.<BR>
+2. In case of Pandas, allocating memory + random number generation takes almost the same amount of time as calculating means.
-3. In case of DataFrame 85% of the time is spent in allocating memory + random number generation.<BR>
+3. In case of DataFrame 85% of the time is spent in allocating memory + random number generation.
 4. You load data once, but calculate statistics many times.
 So DataFrame, in general, is about 11x faster than parts of Pandas that are implemented in Numpy.
-I leave parts of Pandas that are purely in Python to imagination.<BR>
+I leave parts of Pandas that are purely in Python to imagination.
 5. Pandas process image at its peak is ~105GB.
 C++ DataFrame process image at its peak is ~68GB.